Drug information provided by: IBM Micromedex

-Pegaspargase can temporarily lower the number of white blood cells in your blood, increasing the chance of getting infection.
-It can also lower the number of platelets, which are necessary for proper blood clotting.
-If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding:
+Pegaspargase can lower the number of platelets, which are necessary for proper blood clotting.
+If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk bleeding:

 Be careful when using a regular toothbrush, dental floss, or toothpick.
 Your medical doctor, dentist, or nurse may recommend other ways to clean your teeth and gums.
 Check with your medical doctor before having any dental work done.